mob-sakai/SoftMaskForUGUI/Packages/src/README.md

 ![](https://github.com/user-attachments/assets/9013169b-516a-4502-b069-86439a32b712)

 - Click `Edit > Project Settings` to open the Project Settings window and then select `UI > SoftMask` category.
+- To use the softmaskable shaders at runtime, you need to register the shaders as `Always Included Shaders`.
   - By default, the soft-maskable shaders will be included in the build, but you can remove it if you don't need it.

 <br><br>